mapbox/mapbox-android-demo/README.md

 ```xml
 <string name="access_token">PASTE_YOUR_TOKEN_HERE</string>
 ```
-##### Build variants
+##### Product flavors

-The app has a two build flavors; `global` and `china`.
+The app has a two product flavors; `global` and `china`.
 The `global` flavor has the full list of standard examples, whereas the `china` flavor has China-specific examples, which use [the Mapbox China Plugin for Android](https://docs.mapbox.com/android/plugins/overview/china/).
 The plugin requires a special China Mapbox access token.
 [Contact our sales team to start the process of receiving this special access token](https://www.mapbox.com/contact/sales/).

 You might see China-related examples when you locally run the app on your device.
 This is because Android Studio is set on the `china` flavor.
 Find and click on the "Build Variants" tab in the lower left hand corner of the Android Studio window.
 Then choose `globalDebug` to change the flavor to the `global` flavor.
 Re-run the app on your device to see the "regular" demo app examples.